U.K. Prime Minister Liz Truss announces resignation amid party rebellion sparked by economic plan

 "We set out a vision for a low tax, high growth economy that would take advantage of the freedoms of Brexit.
 I recognize though, given the situation, I cannot deliver the mandate on which I was elected by the Conservative party.
 I have therefore spoken to His Majesty the King to notify him that I am resigning as leader of the Conservative party," Truss said outside the prime minister's official residence at Number 10 Downing Street in London.

-The Wednesday parliamentary vote, which was on the future of fracking in the U.K., had initially been billed by Conservative party whips as a confidence vote in the government; Conservative members of parliament (MPs) were told that if they didn't back the government's position in favor of fracking, they'd be deemed rebellious and expelled from the party.
+In the House of Commons on Wednesday, a vote on the future of fracking in the U.K. had initially been billed by Conservative party whips as a confidence vote in the government; Conservative members of parliament (MPs) were told that if they didn't back the government's position in favor of fracking, they'd be expelled from the party.
 It would have put a lot of MPs in the position of being forced to support fracking despite their opposition to the controversial practice.

-Just minutes before the vote, however, Truss' government said it would no longer be taken as a confidence vote.
-The reversal led to confusion, which descended into chaos as the Conservatives' chief whip, whose authority had been undermined by the late change in plans, reportedly resigned.
-Hours later, Truss' office said the whip remained in her job, which only increased the private outcry from party members over the mayhem.

 Senior Conservative MP Charles Walker expressed his outrage to a BBC News crew that was covering the events live as they unfolded inside the House of Commons on Wednesday night.